Chocomani121/General-Notes-/Flask SQLAlchemy.md

 CMD
 > python
-> from app import app, db, User //* to load Python REPL into your memory. *//
+> from app.models import app, db, User //* to load Python REPL into your memory. *//

 # Create all database tables within the Flask app context
 with app.app_context():